 The BSCL2 gene provides instructions for making a protein called seipin, whose function is unknown.
-Within cells, seipin is found in the membrane of a tube-like structure called the endoplasmic reticulum.
+Within cells, seipin is located in the membrane of a structure called the endoplasmic reticulum.
 The endoplasmic reticulum modifies newly produced proteins and also helps transport proteins, fats, and other molecules to specific sites either inside or outside the cell.

 A BSCL2 gene mutation has been reported in a small number of people with Charcot-Marie-Tooth disease type 2, a disorder that affects the peripheral nerves.
 Peripheral nerves connect the brain and spinal cord to muscles and to sensory cells that detect sensations such as touch, pain, heat, and sound.

-At least two mutations in the BSCL2 gene, including the N88S and S90L mutations, have been reported to cause Silver syndrome.
+At least two mutations in the BSCL2 gene, the N88S and S90L mutations described above, have been reported to cause Silver syndrome.
 This condition is characterized by muscle weakness and wasting in the hands and abnormal muscle stiffness (spasticity) in the legs.
-These mutations likely result in misfolded seipin proteins that accumulate within neurons, leading to cell damage and cell death.
-Neuronal cell death causes muscle weakness and spasticity in people with Silver syndrome.
+The mutations likely result in misfolded seipin proteins that accumulate within neurons, leading to cell damage and cell death.
+The loss of neurons causes muscle weakness and spasticity in people with Silver syndrome.

 Cytogenetic Location: 11q13

-Molecular Location on chromosome 11: base pairs 62,690,261 to 62,709,618
+Molecular Location on chromosome 11: base pairs 62,690,262 to 62,709,619

 The BSCL2 gene is located on the long (q) arm of chromosome 11 at position 13.

-More precisely, the BSCL2 gene is located from base pair 62,690,261 to base pair 62,709,618 on chromosome 11.
+More precisely, the BSCL2 gene is located from base pair 62,690,262 to base pair 62,709,619 on chromosome 11.